adobe/buildrunner/README.rst

             # is appropriate and we don't need to check upstream for changes.
             pull: true/false (defaults to true)

-            # A list of container names created within any service containr
+            # A list of container names created within any service container
             # that buildrunner should clean up.
 (Use if you call
             # 'docker run --name <name>' within a service container.)
             containers: